Pradumnasaraf/open-source-with-pradumna/pages/How-to/guide/adding-sponsor.md

+# Adding a sponsor button to your repository

 ## What is GitHub Sponsor?
 The mission of GitHub Sponsors is to provide opportunities to participate in and build on open source.
 The advent of GitHub Sponsors and other third-party sponsorship models helps our industry take the right steps in making open source careers possible.
 GitHub Sponsors offers a native solution for individuals and corporations to sponsor open source maintainers and contributors.